ihmeuw/vivarium_build_utils/README.rst

 ====================

 Vivarium Build Utils contains shared build utilities for Simulation Science projects.
-It is intended to be required as needed by other repositories rather than used directly.

 You can install ``vivarium_build_utils`` from PyPI with pip::